mlanza/ai-literacy/301/06-feet-on-the-ground.md

 And that was that.

-Not because we gave the agent a playbook.
-We didn’t.
-The developer just set the stage on which the model would perform.
+Not because the agent was handed a playbook.
+It wasn’t.
+The developer just set the stage on which the model performed.
 The prompt, when it arrived, was human and loose.
-No steps, no scaffolding — just intent and the ability to assess the status of its own work.
+No steps, no scaffolding — just intent and the uncanny ability to assess its own work.

 What happened next — the querying, the lookup, the delivery — emerged not from rules, but from recognition.
 The agent saw what was on the table and reached for what it needed.
 No one had to blaze the trail.
 No one had to choreograph the steps.